 (b) HONORARY MEMBERS.
-Honorary members may be elected by the Alumni Council from recipients of honorary degrees given by Lafayette College, from non-alumni trustees of the College, from retired non-alumni faculty members or from others deemed appropriate for honorary membership.
-They may attend functions of the Association, but may not vote or hold office therein.
+Honorary members may be elected by the Alumni Association Board from recipients of honorary degrees given by Lafayette College, from non-alumni trustees of the College, from retired non-alumni faculty or staff members or from others deemed appropriate for honorary membership.
+As of July 1, 2020, parents may also serve as members of the association as their voice/s and efforts provide critical support to the alumni and student community.
+Honorary members may attend functions of the Association, but may not vote or hold office therein.

 Article III.
 MEETINGS

 Section 2.
 SPECIAL MEETINGS.
-Special meetings may be called by the President, President-Elect or a majority of the Alumni Council.
+Special meetings may be called by the President, or a majority of the Alumni Association Board.

 Section 3.
 NOTICE

-(a) ANNUAL MEETING Notice of the Annual Meeting shall be given by publication in a publication of the College, by posting on the College web site or by mailing of general distribution to alumni at least forty-five days before the date thereof.
-If the business of such meeting will include the election of a President or President-elect of the Association, such notice shall comply with the provisions of Article V hereof.
+(a) ANNUAL MEETING Notice of the Annual Meeting shall be given by publication in a publication of the College, by posting on the College web site or by mailing of general distribution to alumni, by paper or electronic form, at least twenty-one days before the date thereof.
+If the business of such meeting will include the election of a President or Vice President of the Association, such notice shall comply with the provisions of Article V hereof.

-(b) SPECIAL MEETINGS Notice of Special Meetings shall be given by posting on the College web site or by mailing of general distribution to alumni at least five days before the date thereof.
+(b) SPECIAL MEETINGS Notice of Special Meetings shall be given by posting on the College web site or by mailing of general distribution, by paper or electronic means, to alumni at least five days before the date thereof.
 The notice shall include the business to be put before such meeting.

 Section 4.
 QUORUM.
 Those present shall constitute a quorum at any annual or special meeting.